Skip to main content

 • Judge — scores each candidate 0.0–1.0 against policy gates and the evidence chain.

-• Executor — applies actions that clear the threshold, stamping each with its reverse op.
+• Executor — applies actions that clear the gates, logging each as a decision row that can be reverted.

 A cycle trace